 History

-Named after the placer gold mines situated the San Miguel River and Leopard Creek, Placerville got its start as a mining camp in the late 1800s.
-By 1919 there there were at least five mines in the town, which produced 30% of the world’s vanadium.
-The mines produced over 3 million pounds of vanadium through 1940.
+Named after the placer gold mines situated on the San Miguel River and Leopard Creek, Placerville got its start as a mining camp in the late 1800s.
+By 1919, there were at least five mines in the town, which produced 30% of the world’s vanadium, with over 3 million pounds produced through 1940.

 Recreation